-The Cancer Support Community uses the concept of empowerment to help people affected by cancer to feel a greater sense of control over the disease.
+The Cancer Support Community utilizes the concept of empowerment to enable people affected by cancer to feel a greater sense of control over the disease.
 This Empowerment Approach states that:

-People with cancer who actively participate in their recovery along with their health care team will improve the quality of their lives and may enhance the change of their recovery.
+People with cancer who actively participate in their recovery along with their healthcare team will improve the quality of their lives and may enhance the possibility of their recovery.

-This approach helps people who adopt this philosophy:
+People who adopt this philosophy:

-- Make active choices in their treatment

-- Make changes in their lives that they think are important

-- Communicate with their doctor

-- Use resources and sources of support
+- Make active choices in their treatment - Make changes in their lives that they think are important - Partner with their doctor through open communication - Access resources and sources of support

 Everyone's journey through cancer is unique.
-There is no right or wrong way to do it.
+There is no instruction manual that tells you how to be empowered, and there's no right or wrong way to do it.
 Different people need different things.
 You decide what is best for you.